'Shape Of Water,' 'Dunkirk' And 'Three Billboards' Lead Oscar Nominations

 Visual effects

+Stephen Rosenbaum, Jeff White, Scott Benza and Mike Meinardus (Kong: Skull Island)

+Ben Morris, Mike Mulholland, Neal Scanlan and Chris Corbould (Star Wars: The Last Jedi)

-War For The Planet Of The Apes
+Joe Letteri, Daniel Barrett, Dan Lemmon and Joel Whist (War For The Planet Of The Apes)

 Music (original score)

-Star Wars: The Last Jedi
+John Williams (Star Wars: The Last Jedi)

 Short film (live action)